nicopap/bevy-kdl-ui/README.md

 - [ ] Formalize and list the bevy-reflect-deser format.
 - [ ] Add the README example in bevy-reflect-deser to rustdoc.
 - [ ] rename `dyn_wrappers` in bevy-reflect-deser
-- [ ] Make bevy-reflect-deser independent from tempalte-kdl
 - [ ] ??
+Make bevy-reflect-deser independent from tempalte-kdl
+- [ ] ??
 Consider using "field:" instead of ".field" for performance (easier to remove from the end than the start)
+- [ ] ??
+Consider having a generic template parser rather than one that depends on Kdl it would just wrap another Deserializer.
+- [ ] Fix broken links in READMEs
 - [ ] Add "kdl markers" to nodes spawned, so that it might be eventually possible to round-trip the world, for
 - [ ] Read and add to assets the last node in the kdl file